-Due to the potential of euphoric effects, Mysoline can be and is frequently used for abuse.
+Due to the potential of euphoric effects, Mysoline can be, and is frequently used for abuse.
 This can ultimately end in addiction.
 Abuse may often be accompanied by symptoms of intoxication that are similar to alcohol.
 These can include dizziness, slurred speech, and poor coordination.
-People who abuse barbiturates often become reclusive and withdraw from usual activities.
+People who abuse barbiturates often become reclusive and withdrawn from usual activities.
 They also have strange sleep patterns and extreme mood swings.

 How Does Mysoline Addiction Treatment Work?

-How Dangerous Is Mysoline?
+How Dangerous is Mysoline?

 Mysoline, like all barbiturates, is dangerous when abused.
 The medication causes different symptoms in those who use it that could lead to long-term consequences.
 One of the most common dangers in the intense withdrawal symptoms, which illustrate the real dangers that can be involved; these must not be taken lightly.
 Abusing Mysoline can lead to respiratory depression that can cause brain damage, and that could lead to death.

 Mysoline Has Been Linked to Other Complications Including: